 Others:

-Pervert, convert, project, reject, object, subject, permit, extract, desert, defect, contract, construct, import, export, progress, refuse, process, proceed (I recently heard a non-native English speaker talk about using the pro-CEEDs from his house sale.)
-Some are nice sets with related meanings: insert, extract, implant.
+Pervert, project, reject, object, subject, permit, present, extract, desert, defect, import, export, refuse, process, incline, commune, torment, proceed (I recently heard a non-native English speaker talk about using the pro-CEEDs from selling his house.)
+Some are nice sets with related meanings: insert, extract, recall, implant; and fragment and segment.
+Lots being with ‘con’ : contract, construct, convict, content, conscript, confine, convert.

-Obviously sometimes, the noun & verb are related (you produce your produce; a reject has been rejected).
+Obviously sometimes, the noun & verb are related (you produce your produce; a reject has been rejected; if you rebel, you are called a rebel; you present a present).
 But other times they’re unrelated, e.g., a legal contract doesn’t involve something shrinking (contracting).

 Some cousins: